justusip/termimon/README.md

 ### Gameplay system
 - Turn-based battle system for the Pokemon fight.
+- Players can navigate through the map and interact with items on the map using different keys
-- Actual damage dealt with by the enemies is dynamic and will be affected by a random percentage (e.g. +5% / -5%).
+- Actual damage dealt with by the enemies is dynamic and will be affected by a random percentage (about 1-5%).
 - These features fulfill the requirement of Generation of random game sets or events.

 ### Inventory System